 As you write your letter, try to start thinking about your future plans and goals.
 Do you want to consider working part-time or consulting?
 Are you willing to train a new employee to help with the transition?
 If so, then you may want to try explaining this to them.
 Your company may appreciate it if you can come back to help in the busy season or mentor a younger employee.
 It is also appropriate to tell them why you are leaving.
 Whether this is to spend time with grandchildren, travel, or care for a family member, your coworkers will be excited to hear about what your future holds.

 This is a huge milestone in your life, and it is important that you put thought and care into your decision so that you can start your retirement off on the right foot.
 But, before you decide to send your letter, you should talk with a trusted financial professional about your personal goals and financial plan for the future.
 We’ll sit down with you one-on-one to discuss your goals, and to help put you on the right path towards achieving them.
-Click HERE to contact us today and to request your complimentary, no obligation financial review!
+Click HERE to contact us today and to request SCHEDULE YOUR IN-PERSON/VIRTUAL REVIEW TODAY!